Edinburgh in 4 Days: everything you need to know

 Third stop: Pitlochry

-With this tour you can walk along Atholl Road (reminiscent of the streets of the villages of the Alps), get to the salmon ladder: the slopes in the Tummel riverbed allow these fish to go up the river to Loch Faskally on their migration every year and enjoy the views of the Queen's View, a beautiful viewpoint.
+With this tour you can walk along Atholl Road (reminiscent of the streets of the villages of the Alps), reach the salmon ladder: the slopes in the Tummel riverbed allow these fish to go up the river to Loch Faskally on their migration every year and enjoy the views of the Queen's View, a beautiful viewpoint.

-- Price: About €60 per person.
+- Price: Around 60€ per person.
 Lunch is not included.

-- Do I need to make a reservation?: Yes, reservations are required.
+- Do I need to make a reservation: Yes, reservations are required.